Jose Altuve Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Tigers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.43 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers' 4.47 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to surrender 147 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- Tigers pitchers combine to give up 148 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Rodriguez will try to earn his 10th victory when he makes the start for the Tigers, his 20th of the season.
-He is 9-6 with a 3.03 ERA and 115 strikeouts through 113 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Cleveland Guardians, when he threw 6 2/3 innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.